Post Scarcity 0.0.6

 Deep, and thus expensive, equality: true if these two objects have identical structure,...

-struct cons_pointer hashmap_get(struct cons_pointer mapp, struct cons_pointer key)
+struct cons_pointer search_store(struct cons_pointer key, struct cons_pointer store, bool return_key)

 struct cons_pointer hashmap_put(struct cons_pointer mapp, struct cons_pointer key, struct cons_pointer val)